Jhow-X/cmru/replit.md

 - June 25, 2025: Implemented internal chat system with OpenAI integration and agent switching capabilities
 - June 25, 2025: Added home button to chat screen for easy navigation back to main page
 - June 25, 2025: Implemented separate message histories for each agent to maintain context per GPT
+- June 25, 2025: Completed database-backed persistent messaging system with PostgreSQL storage
+- June 25, 2025: Messages now survive page reloads and only clear when "Limpar" button is clicked

 ## User Preferences